PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

         download_nino_34_plumes_from_year(2022)
     ```

-On tests by the Prefect team, the original flow completed in 15.2 seconds when run sequentially.
+In our tests, the sequential flow run took 15.2 seconds.
-With just the switch to the DaskTaskRunner, the runtime was reduced to **5.7** seconds!
+The version with `DaskTaskRunner` reduced the runtime to **5.7** seconds!

 For additional time savings with Dask, you could distribute large workloads over multiple machines.